 Continuing Care Planning

-It’s important that you’re connected with addiction recovery resources that support long-term sobriety.
+You must be connected with addiction recovery resources that support long-term sobriety.
 Aftercare may include:

 - 12-step groups